-TPO or PVC?
+TPO Or PVC?
 Roof Membrane Showdown

 Thermoplastic polyolefin (TPO) and Polyvinyl chloride (PVC) are two of the most common roof membranes.
-Membrane roofing is designed to move water off of the roof and poses a unique advantage to previous methods of flat roofing, which usually consists of asphalt or gravel.
+Membrane roofing is designed to move water off the roof and poses a unique advantage to previous methods of flat roofing, which usually consists of asphalt or gravel.

 While TPO and PVC products are both excellent materials for flat commercial roofs, one product may fit your needs more effectively.
-Let’s take a look at the benefits of each, in order to help you determine which roofing material is the best fit for you.
+Let’s look at the benefits of each, in order to help you determine which roofing material is the best fit for you.

 TPO – Combines Durability and Value

 A TPO membrane is a single-ply roofing membrane made from ethylene propylene rubber.
-A unique technology binds the two chemicals together along with filler materials to create a durable protection with the advantages of a rubber roof.
+A unique technology binds the two chemicals together along with filler materials to create durable protection with the advantages of a rubber roof.

 TPO roofs are manufactured to meet different design needs and specifications.
 The product is offered in different colors.
-Each color retains solar radiant heat reflection properties that offer a substantial cost saving advantage.
+Each color retains solar radiant heat reflection properties that offer a substantial cost-saving advantage.

 In addition to the cost-saving traits of TPO, flexibility and durability make this product resistant to tears and other impact damages.
 After construction, it is common for buildings to settle and move.
 The flexibility of the TPO membrane allows the material to still perform adequately under these variable conditions without comprising the integrity of the membrane.